-The Varsity Team Service Award is awarded to one Varsity Men’s team and one Varsity Women’s team annually.
-Members of the winning varsity team have participated in service as a team and may also have individual members who have participated in service apart from their team.
+The Varsity Team Service Award is awarded to Varsity teams who demonstrate a noteworthy level of team service annually.
+Members of the winning varsity teams have participated in service as a team and may also have individual members who have participated in service apart from their team.
 They have shown exceptional commitment to building relationships with the people they serve and have incorporated significant and meaningful reflection into their post-service experiences.

 Options for service participation:

 - All or most members may participate together in a team-specific service activity and request the assistance of CSSA to determine and communicate with an appropriate partner.
 Transportation may not be available for large groups.
 Groups are encouraged to contact CSSA early in the year to discuss options and schedule a project.